Tehin/tLib/README.md

          * If you don't need to use any specific configuration
          * you can use the default ones (do not specify the second argument)
          *
-         * Example of an instnace without any configuration:
+         * Example of an instance without any configuration:
          *
          * return tLib.build(this);
          */